 Tip 1: The Drachenberg on the Teufelsberg

 Not a natural mountain, but in any case the highest elevation in Berlin and therefore an excellent place to fly kites.
 The 120-metre-high rubble mountain, which incidentally was stated to be 114.7 metres high until it was remeasured in 2013, is of course no insider tip, but it is rightly in first place: the Drachenberg next to the former Teufelsberg spy station is a place that couldn't be more fantastic for kite flying.
 Even if the journey and the ascent to the hill are a bit arduous, you will be rewarded with a magnificent view.
 There is always a good breeze blowing here.
-Ideal conditions for kite pros and amateurs to spend a wonderful autumn day.
+Ideal conditions for kite pros and amateurs to spend a wonderful day.

 Where: Teufelsseechaussee 10, Wilmersdorf

 Tip 2: The vastness of the Tempelhofer Feld

 A wide field, hardly any trees and always sufficient wind speed - the largest open space in Berlin, right in the middle of the city, is an ideal place for kite flying.
 On this flat plain the wind can pick up speed, which is why the field is not only suitable for kite flying in autumn.
 Also out of season you can always see a colourful bustle of windsurfers and kite enthusiasts here.

 Where: Tempelhofer Damm, Tempelhof or Columbiadamm and Oderstraße, Neukölln

 Tip 3: Hahneberg – twice

 Attention: There are two Hahneberg mountains next to each other: the smaller natural Hahneberg with its historical fortress and the higher rubbish mountain directly next to it, also called the new Hahneberg.
 The smaller of the two offers a relatively small area compared to other hang gliding airfields, but the wind conditions are ideal.